 H13g is working on a

-group project (last year)
+group project (last year) |

-reading lesson ;)
+reading lesson ;) |

-I still approached it from the perspective on what could I combine and then had to ask with whom.
+with whom.
 This year and last year have both looked a little different.
 Last year I combined everyone for history AND my oldest had an additional history book to read on her own (but not do assignments for).
 We combined sci except for my oldest, she had her own.
 This year I do one science with the the 4 youngest.
 The middle kid has her own and the 2 older ones are doing one together.
 The only one I teach is the younger group.
 History is ORSH except the oldest, she has her own.
 So on science days I gather my ORSH in the living room, the lone wolf goes to the dining room and the older girls gather their ORSH in the kitchen.
 On history days it looks much the same.
 Those who are ORSH'ing with me meet in the living room and those that are not do their history elsewhere.

 You named many ORSH doable subjects,